paldhous/ucb/2015/dataviz/md_raw/class9.md

 ![](./img/class9_17.jpg)

 Now we need to filter for just the types of facility we are interested in.
-To do this click the SQL icon at left and replace the default query with the following:
+To do this click the `SQL` icon and replace the default query with the following:

 ```SQL
 SELECT *